TCal

 ETSI Scan

-In the summer of 2019 TCal was taken along with ETSI to the 0.9m telescope at McDonald Observatory.
-As part of the testing of ETSI we scanned the mounted system using TCal.
-The results of this scan are shown below in Figure 4 as a blue line.
+In the summer of 2019 TCal was taken along with a prototype of ETSI (pETSI) to the 0.9m telescope at McDonald Observatory.
+As part of the testing of pETSI, we scanned the mounted system using TCal.
+The results of this scan are shown below as a blue line.
 We were able to make a measurement of the relative tranmission of the system with ~1 % accuracy.
 The dashed black line shows the predicted transmission calculated from lab measurements of an Alluxa quad band filter, 435 nm long pass filter, and STF 8300M CCD quantum efficiency curve.

 The software used for tcal can be found on the TCal github repo.